 There are several ways to look at the state tax burden.
 One way is to look at the tax burden just for personal income taxes.
 That means comparing states based on how much the average person in each state pays in income taxes as a percentage of his or her income.
-In 2008, the state with the highest individual income tax burden was New York.
-In New York, you'll pay an average of $40.59 in individual income taxes for every $1,000 you make [source: Colorado Legislative Council].
-That might not seem like very much, but remember that this amount is just for your state income taxes -- your federal income taxes are much higher, and there are still many other types of taxes you have to pay in addition to this.
+In 2020, the state with the highest individual income tax burden as a percentage of personal income was New York.
+The next four most expensive states were Oregon, Maryland, Minnesota and California.
+The states with the lowest individual income tax burdens were, of course, the eight states that did not charge an income tax at all.

 Another way to look at the tax burden, and the most useful if you're using it as a basis for deciding where to live, is to look at a state's overall tax burden: property, individual income, and sales and excise taxes.
 In that case, New York had the highest tax burden in 2020, at 12.28 percent, with the next four most expensive states being Hawaii, Vermont, Maine and Minnesota.
 The states with the least expensive overall tax burden in 2020 were Alaska, at 5.16 percent, followed by Delaware, Tennessee, Wyoming and Florida.

 For more information about income taxes, tax deductions and taxes in general, take a look at the links that follow.

 Which state has the highest taxes in the US?